-ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all cash flows that the entity expects to re-(i.e. all shortfalls), discounted at the original effective interest rate (EIR).
-When estimating the cash flows, an entity is required to consider all contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument.
-However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument.
+ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all cash flows that the entity expects to receive (i.e. all shortfalls), discounted at the original effective interest rate (EIR).
+When estimating the cash flows, an entity is required to consider all contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the